thenu97/SFIA-PROJECT-QA/README.md

 <a name="mysolution"></a>
 ### Solution

 I created a blogging site using Flask and Bootstrap for Front-End and Python, Jinja and SQL for the Back-End.
 The website is for users to voice their opinion on matters online without the worry of being judged.
-Users also have access to see the written posts by others on the site but are only able to edit and delete their work.
+Users also have access to see the posts written by others on the site but are only able to edit and delete their own work.

 <a name="erdanddiagrams"></a>
 ## ERD and Diagrams